dhruvja/Algo-trade/README.md

 # Algorithmic trading
 A python script which buys and sells stocks or cryptocurrencies automatically

+## How to use
+- Open the indiannse.py for stock trading and enter the stock symbol to continue.
+- Open the crypto.py for crypo trading and enter the crypto symbol to continue.

+## Stock Data
+- The script uses web scraping to get the price details from yahoo finance based on which the decisions are made.

+## Disclaimer

+This project is under development and is not fully completed.
+So it might have few errors which will be solved to improve the effectiveness of the algorithm.

 ## The Algorithm

 The algorithm is based on a simple formula.
 The bot buys the stock as soon as the script starts running.
 When the price of stock drops below the threshold value, the bot sells the